 B-203-3: Closing an Initial Contact in RHW

-An initial contact can be closed after VR staff .

-contacts customer by calling or e-mailing all phone numbers or email addresses listed in RHW; or

-sends a certified (return receipt requested) letter to customer requesting that he or she contact VR within a specific time frame or their case will be closed.

-All attempts to contact the customer must be documented in RHW.
+An initial contact can be closed after VR staff have made a good faith effort to contact the customer.
+A good faith effort is defined as 3 or more attempts to contact the customer or contact listed in RHW.
+All attempts must be documented in RHW using the case note topic “Attempted to Contact”.
+Refer to E-300 Case Note Requirements for additional detail.

 Any VR staff may contact or attempt to contact the customer.
 However, only a VR counselor can close a case after the initial contact has been entered in RHW.
-For more information see B-602-1: Reasons for Closures.
+For more information, see B-602-1: Reasons for Closures.

 When the case is closed, the customer must be informed that he or she can reapply for VR services at any time in the future and provided with or offered a copy of the "Can We Talk" appeals procedure brochure.
 See B-605: Customer Notification for notification requirements when closing a case.

+For information about closing a case after an application is completed refer to B-605: Customer Notification.

 B-204: Application